SAP-archive/btp-kyma-deploy/README.md

 3. You can copy the content from file ‘sample_data.json’ in our source folder and replace your_json_data in the command.
 You will also need to replace API_URL with the one we created earlier.

-If everything is OK, you should be able to see the predicted result after the predictions attribute
+If everything is OK, you should be able to see the predicted result after the predictions attribute.
-## Known Issues

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.